 - A. Euodia means Success and Syntyche was named after the goddess of fortune.
 "I exhort Success and Lucky . . ."
 They had pagan backgrounds. - B. Imagine this letter being read aloud to the church!
-The ladies were embarrassed.
-This might serve to help them realize that their dispute was not just a private scuffle. - C. Paul has been pressing for unity earlier.
+The ladies were probably embarrassed a bit. - C. Paul has been pressing for unity earlier.
 (Like in 2:2.)
 He may have had these two ladies in mind then.
-He asks them to be of the same mind in the Lord.

-- D. Leaders have more friction!
+He asks them to be of the same mind in the Lord. - D. Leaders have more friction!
 These ladies evidently played leading roles.
 Paul was neutral in the dispute.
-He must have heard about their differences from Trophimus. - Friction often comes with others who have a role similar to our own.
-We disagree over the way to accomplish good.
-In the same way, jealousy develops with others with the same skills that we have. - E. Barclay observes: "The brotherhood of man is impossible without the Lordship of Christ." - 3 Yea, I beseech thee also, true yokefellow, help these women, for they labored with me in the gospel, with Clement also, and the rest of my fellow-workers, whose names are in the book of life. - A. The identity of the true yokefellow is very uncertain and speculation is rampant.
+He must have heard about their differences from Trophimus. - E. Barclay observes: "The brotherhood of man is impossible without the Lordship of Christ."

+3 Yea, I beseech thee also, true yokefellow, help these women, for they labored with me in the gospel, with Clement also, and the rest of my fellow-workers, whose names are in the book of life.

+- A. The identity of the true yokefellow is very uncertain and speculation is rampant.
 It was someone the Philippians could readily identify. - B. Reconciliation between those disputing may involve others in the church.
 At times, another person may have to step in to help the discordant settle their differences enough to keep the church together.

-Some churches have turned to outside mediation firms with success. - C. These women had been in the church from a very early time because they had worked beside Paul.
+- C. These women had been in the church from a very early time because they had worked beside Paul.
 Perhaps they were some of Lydia's ladies. - D. 1 Clement is at www.ccel.org/fathers2/ANF-01/anf01-05.htm on the Internet.
-The author is thought to be the same Clement that Paul references here, but not all writers agree.
-Some commentators point out that Clement was a common name. - E. Paul did not believe that the salvation of the disagreeing ladies was hanging in the balance.
+The author is generally thought to be the same person that Paul references here.
+Other commentators point out that Clement was a common name. - E. Paul did not believe that the salvation of the dissidents was hanging in the balance.
 They were all written in the book of life.
 This is a reference to an Old Testament truth.
 Psalm 69:28. - F. It is probable that the names of the citizens of Philippi were recorded in a book and Paul is alluding to a better book.